-Each year we request that you re-visit our Code of Conduct and raise the bar with regards to our principles -- ethical conduct in our business dealings, compliance with laws, respect for the environment, and the fair, equitable and respectful treatment of our colleagues worldwide.
-I ask you now to re-commit to these principles and to hold each other and yourselves accountable to live these principles every day.
+Each year we ask you to revisit our Code of Conduct and raise the bar with regards to our principles -- ethical conduct in our business dealings, compliance with laws, respect for the environment, and the fair, equitable and respectful treatment of our colleagues and business partners worldwide.
+I urge you now to recommit to these principles and hold yourselves and each other accountable to uphold them daily.